How downtime can actually help you—and your business—grow.

 Getting your finances in order will also prepare you for the most important financial task of the year—filing your taxes.

-While the business tax deadlines in both Canada and the United States have been extended, those deadlines are coming up quickly (June 1 and July 15, respectively).
+While the business tax deadlines in both Canada and the U.S. have been extended, those deadlines are coming up quickly (June 1 and July 15, respectively).
 So, if you haven’t completed your taxes, get them finished and filed!

 Explore Hobbies Outside of Work